1. Tell us about your recent experience of travelling from the port of Valencia to the Caribbean in a sailing boat. Was it for musical reasons?

 2. Although you travel a lot, Valencia is your home.
 With the recent change of local government, do you see the possibility of a more open city towards music and culture in general?

 I’m hoping that will happen as many people have seen that, unfortunately, Valencia was converted into a cultural desert for the last 20 years under the previous government.
 Valencia is a beautiful place and the people here are creative and generous.
-Yes, i hope that the new politicians will generate more access to culture with more original and alternative proposals and that Valencia will once more become part of the live circuit because there is a public but the bands don’t stop here on tour.
+Yes, i hope that the new politicians will generate more access to culture with more original and alternative proposals and that Valencia will once more become part of the live circuit because there is a public but the big bands don’t tend to stop here on tour.

 3. What is ‘Cumbiamuffin’?